Bit manipulation: Bit manipulation operations

+Bit-reversing, byte-reversing, and the various forms of rotation, can all be costly in terms of the number of instructions needed.
+Shifting has variants including Arithmetic shift, Logical shift and Rotate.

+Unusual instructions include Packed BCD which are very common in the financial, commercial and industrial industries.

 Masking

 A mask is data that is used for bitwise operations, particularly in a bit field.

 Using a mask, multiple bits in a Byte, nibble, word (etc.) can be set either on, off or inverted from on to off (or vice versa) in a single bitwise operation.
 More comprehensive applications of masking, when applied conditionally to operations, are termed predication.